Throttle Quadrant Rebuild - Parking Brake Mechanism Replacement, Improvement, and Operation

 3. If the reverse thrust is engaged with a positive wheel spin and a ground speed in excess of 100 knots.

-Point (iii) is worth expanding upon.
-The speedbrake system (in the real aircraft) has a built-in redundancy in that if the flight crew forget to arm the speedbrake system and make a landing, the system will automatically engage the spoilers when reverse thrust is engaged.
+Point 3 is worth expanding upon.
+The speedbrake system (in the real aircraft) has a built-in redundancy in that if the flight crew forget to arm the speedbrake and make a landing, the system will automatically engage the spoilers when reverse thrust is engaged.
 This redundant system was installed into the Next Generation airframe after several occurrences of pilots forgetting to arm the speedbrake prior to landing.

 Therefore, the speedbrake will deploy on landing either by activation of the squat switch (if the speedbrake was armed), or when reverse thrust is applied.

-Speedbrake Logic ( programmed variables)
+Speedbrake Logic

 3. Spoilers extend automatically and the speedbrake lever moves to the UP position when reverse thrust is applied;